10.0

 Edge

 The contact owns a 2017 Ford Edge.
-The contact stated that the vehicle was shaking at start-up, with the check engine warning light illuminated.
-The vehicle was taken to an independent mechanic to be diagnosed.
-The contact was notified of coolant intrusion into the spark plugs, causing cylinder #1 to misfire and that the engine block needed to be replaced.
+The contact stated while driving at an undisclosed speed, the vehicle idled roughly, and the check engine warning light illuminated.
+The vehicle was taken to the dealer where it was diagnosed with coolant intrusion and engine failure.
+The contact was informed that the engine needed to be replaced.
 The vehicle was not repaired.
-The manufacturer was made aware of the failure.
-The failure mileage was approximately 95,000.
+The manufacturer was made aware of the failure and a case was filed.
+The failure mileage was approximately 54,000.

 Edge